Canossa College: History

-School facilities

-There are 25 classrooms and 18 special rooms (two art rooms, two computer rooms, a language room, four laboratories, four multi-purpose rooms, a needlework room, two cookery rooms, a geography room and a student activity center).
-Moreover, there are school hall, library, tuckshop, backyard, two multi-purpose ball courts, two playgrounds and the chapel adjacent to the convent which give ample space for various student activities.

 School clubs

 There are 42 clubs in total.
 Form one to form five students are required to participate in at least one extra-curricular activity (either an academic club, a sports team or an instrument class) and at most four clubs.
 Catholic students are required to attend events organised by the Religious Affairs Club on top of meetings of other clubs.

 Club committees are either appointed by teachers or elected by club members on the first meeting.

 Eighty-percent of attendance is required or ranking will not be shown on students' report card.